jwhitbeck/hyperloglog/README.md

 [![Build Status](https://travis-ci.org/jwhitbeck/hyperloglog.png)](https://travis-ci.org/jwhitbeck/hyperloglog.png)

 Hyperlolog is a highly-accurate probabilistic cardinality estimation algorithm that uses constant storage, first proposed by Flajolet *et al* [1].
 This clojure library is designed for the use case where multiple frontends update shared hyperloglog counters stored in [Redis][].
-Hyperloglog time-series are also supported.
-These enable cardinality estimates over arbitrary periods of time (e.g., number of distinct users over the past week).
+Hyperloglog time-series are also supported, enabling cardinality estimates over arbitrary periods of time (e.g., number of distinct users over the past week).

 [Redis]: http://redis.io